 Wheelchair Accessibility: The OIPRD ensures that its office is wheelchair accessible.

-Service Animals: The OIPRD welcomes service animals.
+Service Animals: The OIPRD welcomes service animals including guide dogs.
 When we cannot easily identify that an animal is a service animal, our staff may ask a person to provide documentation (template, letter or form) from a regulated health professional that confirms the person needs the service animal for reasons relating to their disability.

 A service animal can be easily identified through visual indicators, such as when it wears a harness or a vest, or when it helps the person perform certain tasks.